petar-iv/audio-checkworthiness-detection/README.md

 ## Paper

-Paper describing this work can be found:
+Paper describing this work can be found at:

 - https://ieeexplore.ieee.org/document/10447064 - 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)
 - https://arxiv.org/pdf/2306.05535.pdf